 I-2-0-15.Hearing by Video Teleconferencing or Telephone- Overview

-An administrative law judge (ALJ) determines whether a claimant or any other party to the hearing will appear at the hearing in-person, by video teleconferencing (VTC), or, in extraordinary circumstances, by telephone.
+Office of Hearings Operations (OHO) management, through designated staff, determines whether a claimant or any other party to the hearing will appear at the hearing in person, by video teleconferencing (VTC), or, in extraordinary circumstances, by telephone.
 See 20 CFR 404.936(c) and 416.1436(c).
 See also Hearings, Appeals and Litigation Law (HALLEX) manual I-2-3-10.

 A claimant may also request to appear at the hearing by VTC or telephone.
-The ALJ will evaluate the request using the instructions in HALLEX I-2-3-10 A.1.
+OHO management, through designated staff, will evaluate a request to appear by VTC using the instructions in HALLEX I-2-3-10 B.1.
+The Hearing Office Chief Administrative Law Judge (HOCALJ), or his/her designee, will evaluate a request to appear by telephone using the instructions in HALLEX I-2-3-10 B.1.b.

 B. Scheduling Appearance by VTC - Overview

-Hearing office (HO) staff will notify a claimant in the acknowledgement of a request for hearing that he or she may be scheduled to appear at the hearing by VTC.
-The notice will also inform the claimant that if he or she does not want to appear by VTC, the claimant must object in writing within 30 days after he or she receives the notice, or establish good cause for filing a late objection.
-For acknowledgement procedures, see HALLEX I-2-0-20 and I-2-0-21.
+OHO management, through designated staff, will notify a claimant in the acknowledgement of a request for hearing that he or she may be scheduled to appear at the hearing by VTC.
+The notice will also inform the claimant that if he or she objects to appearing by VTC, he or she must notify us in writing within 30 days after he or she receives the notice.
+If the claimant misses this deadline, OHO management, through designated staff, will extend the deadline if the claimant shows that he or she had good cause for missing it.
+See HALLEX I-2-0-20 and I-2-0-21.

-As any claimant could be scheduled for a hearing by VTC, the HO will send a copy of the pamphlet, “Why You Should Have Your Hearing by Video” with the acknowledgement of the request for hearing to all claimants.
+As any claimant could be scheduled to appear by VTC, the hearing office will send a copy of the pamphlet, “Why You Should Have Your Hearing by Video” with the acknowledgement of the request for hearing to all claimants.

-If a claimant objects to appearing at the hearing by VTC within the 30-day timeframe and does not change residences while the request for hearing is pending, the hearing will be set for a time and place at which the claimant may appear before the ALJ in person.
-However, if the claimant objects within the 30-day timeframe but changes residences, the ALJ will use the instructions in HALLEX I-2-3-10 A.1. to determine how the claimant appears at the hearing, based on the circumstances of the case.
-For more information about how to handle claimant objections to appearing by VTC, see HALLEX I-2-0-20, I-2-0-21, and I-2-3-11.
+If a claimant objects to appearing at the hearing by VTC within the 30-day timeframe and does not change residences while the request for hearing is pending, the hearing will be set for a time and place at which the claimant may appear before the administrative law judge (ALJ) in person.
+However, if the claimant objects within the 30-day timeframe but changes residences while the request for hearing is pending, OHO management, through designated staff, will use the instructions in HALLEX I-2-3-10 B.1 to determine how the claimant will appear at the hearing, based on the circumstances of the case.
+For more information about how to handle claimant objections to appearing by VTC, see HALLEX I-2-0-21 and I-2-3-11.

-When an ALJ determines that the claimant will appear by VTC, the ALJ must inform the claimant and appointed representative, if any, in the notice of hearing.
+When OHO management, through designated staff, determines that the claimant will appear by VTC, staff must inform the claimant and appointed representative, if any, in the notice of hearing.
 For notice of hearing procedures, see HALLEX I-2-3-15.

 For general information on hearings by VTC, agency employees can refer to Video Hearings on the intranet.